citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

     title="A demonstration of how instant service replies can break a title" >}}

 The example in this figure is taken directly from *Star Fox 3D*.
-When the game boots, it checks if any save data exists on the console's NAND, and tries to recreate it if it doesn't.
+When the game boots, it checks if any save data exists on the console's SD card, and tries to recreate it if it doesn't.
 It does this by sending a request to the service responsible for file access, and then waiting for a reply.
 Because the request is synchronous, the thread that made the request is put to sleep and its priority lowered.
 The